JustFly1984/react-google-maps-api/packages/react-google-maps-api/src/components/places/Autocomplete.md

 Look at the console.log to see search results

+Please do not forget to include "places" to libraries prop array on `<LoadingScript />`

 ```jsx
 const { Component } = require('react')
 const { GoogleMap, LoadScript } = require("../../");